DonHulieo/duff/README.md

 ##### getentitymatrix

 Returns the matrix of an entity.
+The matrix is a table containing the forward, right, up and position vectors.
+Based on FiveM and draobrehtom's `GetEntityMatrix` function, see [ref](README.md#credits).

 ```lua
 ---@param entity integer